dawngraham/timebanks/process_log.md

 - Look at demographic info in relation to timebank locations.
 (Added 1/21/19)

 ## <a name="updates"></a>Updates

+### March 3, 2019
+- **Modeling with updated data**
+	- Ran `03_tb_cleaning_engineering.ipynb` with updated data.
+	- Ran `04_tb_eda.ipynb` with new file that adds almost a month of additional info: `combined_2019-01-24_2019-03-03.csv`
+		- The count of ACTIVE timebanks has gone from 48 to 58.
+		- Added histograms, regressions, and KDE plots of ACTIVE data.
+		- One timebank that is an outlier and was previously INACTIVE has now become ACTIVE.
+	- Ran `05_tb_modeling.ipynb` with updated file above.
+		- Previous linear models do not perform as well with new data.
+Decision trees are now performing better for both ALL and ACTIVE data.
+	- Added notebook `06b_tb_modeling_results_2019-03-03.ipynb` for new modeling results.

 ### February 15, 2019
 - **Daily scraper**